sourcegraph/handbook/content/people-ops/interview_process.md

 ## Scheduling

-We do not try to schedule all interviews for a candidate on a single day.
-There are a few reasons for this:
+We are flexible when it comes to scheduling interviews because we are all-remote and we don't need to schedule all interviews back-to-back (unlike typical onsite interviews at other companies).

-- It isn't a good candidate experience to have a lot of back-to back-interviews.
-We try to avoid more than 2 hours of consecutive interviews for a candidate.
+- We try to schedule interviews as soon as possible given the availability of the candidate and our interviewers.
-- Even if we wanted to schedule back-to-back interviews, it is generally very difficult to do so given our worldwide team.
+- We try to avoid more than 2 hours of consecutive interviews for a candidate.
-- If interview feedback from a first set of interviews is sufficiently negative, we can cancel remaining scheduled interviews to save ourselves and the candidate time.
+- If interviews are spread over multiple days and it is clear from the initial feedback that we won't be moving forward, we will cancel the remaining scheduled interviews to save ourselves and the candidate time.

 ## Writing feedback